Twisted Feynman Integrals: from generating functions to spin-resummed post-Minkowskian dynamics: Representations

 where $\mathcal{L}_n$ is called the Picard\textendash Fuchs operator.
 The operator $\mathcal{L}_n$ can be factorised into a product of irreducible differential operators $\mathcal{L}_m$ of varying orders $m$.
 If an irreducible operator $\mathcal{L}_m$ with $m>1$ appears in the decomposition, the integral cannot be given as iterated integrals over a Riemann sphere.

 When restricting the system of differential equations \eqref{eq:MI_DE_system} to the $(3\times3)$ dimensional subsector spanned by the master integrals $\{ I_{00111-1000},I_{-101110000},I_{001110000}\}$, the system can be reorganised as a Picard\textendash Fuchs equation where the Picard\textendash Fuchs operator $\mathcal{L}_3$ factorises into a second order operator $\mathcal{L}_2$ and a first order operator $\mathcal{L}_1$.
 The presence of an irreducible second order differential operator $\mathcal{L}_2$ indicates that the function space of the family of integrals \eqref{eq:ibpset} cannot be polylogarithmic functions, and the underlying geometry is more complicated than the simple Riemann sphere implied by the algebraic leading singularity \eqref{eq:TFI_LS}.
+Note that the situation is not very different when the integrand is reorganised into a rational function through a Fourier transform: although the leading singularities are algebraic as shown in \eqref{eq:FTedLS}, the differential operator nevertheless detects that the underlying geometry is an elliptic curve~\cite{Chen:2024bpf}.